 Stats from Home Accident Surveillance System, 2002 & 2011/12 Fire Statistics Great Britain from the Department for Communities and Local Government.

 The options available are detailed below, but if you want to discuss anything with me then please just click on the contact section of this website and get in touch!

 This pays for the session fee only for either a Newborn photo shoot or a Lifestyle photo shoot.
-Then the client redeeming the voucher can choose one of three Collections, which vary in price from £299 to £499.
+Then the client redeeming the voucher can then purchase one of three Collections, which vary in price from £199 to £399.

 The Mini sessions can be used for either a Newborn or Lifestyle session (the Lifestyle Sessions are studio photo shoots for children, or outdoor sessions for children and their immediate family) and last for 30 minutes and include 5 digital images.

 This is a 30 minute session suitable for young children to capture their expressions and personality.
 As part of the package you get 16 square images in a mounted frame - great to mark a birthday.

 Option 5 - £258 Fully paid photo shoot

 This is for a full photo shoot for either a newborn or lifestyle shoot and includes the photo shoot, plus ten digital images plus matching 10x8 prints.